Federal judge in Washington orders sweeps of some Michigan and Wisconsin postal facilities for election ballots

 Since then, at least 100 pieces of mail-processing equipment have been reconnected, Purcell said, and 95% of election mail has been delivered according to First Class standards.

-But Purcell said data showed delivery problems in Southeastern Michigan’s Detroit area and in the region around Lakeland, Wisconsin.
-Both presidential candidates are competing in the two states, which in 2016 helped deliver a surprise victory to Trump.
+But Purcell said data showed delivery problems in Southeastern Michigan’s Detroit area and in the region around Lakeland, Wisc.
+President Donald Trump and former Vice President Joe Biden have been campaigning heavily in those two states, which in 2016 helped deliver a surprise victory to Trump.

 Purcell asked Bastian to take a number of steps, including sweeps of postal facilities to make sure ballots aren’t being stranded, having inspectors in the facilities to speak with workers, and a detailed election plan by USPS to avoid any problems in the two regions.